CROCODILE-CESM/CrocoDash/docs/source/for_developers/docs.md

 ## Diagrams
 The diagrams are generated from the scripts in docs/source/diagrams.
 They run when the docs are built.

-## FAQs
+## Common Errors

-The FAQs link on the docs is just a Github Dicussion on CrocoDash!
+The Common Errors link on the docs is just a Github Dicussion on CrocoDash!
 Feel free to add anything to that.

 ## Publishing Documentation (This is important!
 Read This!)